deanpodgornik/monty-hall-problem/README.md

-# Monty hall problem - simulation
+# Monty Hall problem - simulation

 A simulation written in nodejs, demonstrate the probability of success when selecting the alternative door.